MicrosoftDocs/VBA-Docs/contributing.md

 * [FAQ](#faq)
 * [More resources](#more-resources)

-## Ways to contribute

-Here are some ways you can contribute to this documentation:

-* To make small changes to an article, [Contribute using GitHub](#contribute-using-github).
-* To make large changes, or changes that involve code, [Contribute using Git](#contribute-using-git).
-* Report documentation bugs via GitHub Issues.
-* Request new documentation at the [Office Developer Platform UserVoice](http://officespdev.uservoice.com) site.

 ## Contribute using GitHub

 Use GitHub to contribute to this documentation without having to clone the repo to your desktop.
 This is the easiest way to create a pull request in this repository.
 Use this method to make a minor change that doesn't involve code changes.

-**Note**: Using this method allows you to contribute to one article at a time.
+Using this method allows you to contribute to one article at a time.

 ### To contribute using GitHub